Lentil Crackers Recipe (Gluten-Free & Vegan)

 With their rich, nutty taste, homemade lentil crackers are much more satisfying than the featherweight boxed crackers you’ll find on a gluten-free aisle at the store.

-They pack a nutritional wallop as well, with lentils supplying iron, buckwheat adding trace elements like manganese, and flaxseeds infusing each bite with healthy omega-3s.
+They pack a nutritional wallop as well, with lentils supplying iron, buckwheat adding trace elements like manganese, and flax seeds infusing each bite with healthy omega-3s.

-Why Homemade Crackers?
+Why Make Homemade Crackers?

 As with making anything else homemade, there are many reasons to make your own homemade crackers.